sanimariasiju8-ux/amfoss-tasks/Task-01/README.md

 Finally, I reconstructed the password:
 **TheGrandLineRemembers**
 and used victory.sh to verify the solution.

+# Overall Difficulties Faced
+Throughout the Terminal Voyage, the main difficulty was that the answers were not directly given.
+I had to investigate the repository, understand the clues, ins>
+Some of the difficulties I faced were:
+- Understanding the structure of the repository and navigating through different directories.
+- Learning Linux terminal commands that I had not used before.
+- Understanding how Git branches, commits, and different timelines worked.
+- Finding hidden information inside files and scripts.
+- Understanding file permissions and executable files.
+- Dealing with encoded or obfuscated information.
+- Extracting information from archives and following clues between different locations.
+- Understanding how different Git histories could contain different versions of the same information.
+- Resolving the final conflicting histories instead of simply choosing one version.
+- Understanding how to inspect previous versions of files using Git.
+- Keeping track of clues and connecting information discovered in different levels.

 ## Overall Learning
 The biggest thing I learned from this task is how to investigate instead of just searching for an answer.